CodosaurusLLC/CodosaurusLLC.github.io/services/roadmaps.md

 you then have
 one week to request any corrections if I got anything wrong.&nbsp;
-In that case, I'll _try_ to fix it within a reasonable amount of time, but what exactly that is may vary with how busy I am.&nbsp;
+In that case, I'll _try_ to fix it within a reasonable amount of time, but what exactly that is may vary with how busy I am.

-After all that, you have 20 days to send me the other half of the payment<!--, plus any expenses-->.
+The second half of the payment is due
+20 days after billing,
+which is usually right after delivery of the finalized roadmap.&nbsp;
+There are
+penalties for late payment
+and
+discounts for early payment.

 Meanwhile, we can discuss any additional services you would like.&nbsp;
 These will be invoiced separately,